-5.1.5.2.4 Instant / delayed acknowledgement field
+1.5.2.4 Instant / delayed acknowledgement field

-Instant /delayed acknowledgement field is 1 bit long.
+Instant /delayed acknowledgement field is 1bit long.
 If the field is 1, it indicates that the sender notifies the receiver to immediately acknowledge all data frames that are not acknowledged when receiving the frame.
 If the field is 0, it indicates that the sender allows the receiver to delay the acknowledgement of the frame when receiving it.

-5.1.5.2.5 Data padding frame
+1.5.2.5 Data padding frame